CIS-566-Fall-2023/hw04-stylization/README.md

 ## Extra Credit
 Explore!
 What else can you do to polish your scene?
 [ADD MORE IDEAS]

-[CUT]
-Other aspects of the HW:
-Picking inspiration art
-Keep it simple!
-Outlines
-Aesthetic colors
-Patterns
-Sketchy?
-Hatching?
-Crayon?
-Watercolor?
-Geometry
-Sketchfab, etc.
-Mixamo for animated
-Manual creation
-Maya, ZBrush
-Do this at your own benefit and peril.
-Your geometry/modeling will NOT be graded in this assignment.
-Interactivity
-Unity is a game engine after all
-Make an interactive component of your scene
-E.g. Pressing a button results in all of the materials switching/going crazy- something simple like that!
-Think of the post process water effect in Minecraft- it can be simple like that.
-Final product:
-A turnaround mp4 of your rendered scene!
+Interesting Terrain
+Interesting Skybox
+Day-Night Cycle/Lighting Manager

 ## Submission
 1. Video of a turnaround of your scene
-2. All your source files, submitted as PR against this repository.
+2. All your source files, submitted as a PR against this repository.

 ## Resources:
 1. [Link to my HW videos]